Qafoo/build-commons/src/site/rst/index.rst

 This is ant file contains targets for different static analysis and quality checks used for the project source.

-These targets are typically run in parallel because the varify analysis can consume quite some time and it makes sense to use all avialable cores for that.
+These targets are typically run in parallel because the verify analysis can consume quite some time and it makes sense to use all available cores for that.

 Hooks: ``-verify:before~hook``, ``-verify:main~parallel~hook``,
 ``-verify:main~hook``, ``-verify:after~hook``